-When we started publishing the team’s match reports in March one reader emailed to say that he hadn’t heard the term ‘chopbacks’ for many years while other emails indicated that while people knew the term had some link to Hastings’ smuggling past they did not know the full story.
+When Hastings In Focus started publishing the South Coast Athletico’s match reports last year one reader emailed to say that he hadn’t heard the term ‘chopbacks’ for many years while other emails indicated that while people knew the term had some kind of link to Hastings’ smuggling past they did not know the full story.

 South Coast Athletico chairman Neil Sutcliffe explained that the team deliberated for a long time before coming up with ‘The Chopbacks’ and he confirmed the name is derived from the smugglers of Hastings.
-But the details of the story of how those smugglers became known as ‘the chopbacks is a gruesome one.
-It was a specific group of smugglers – Ruxey’s Crew – who became known as ‘the chopbacks’ and they earned the nickname after one of them split the spine of a Dutch sea captain sometime during the 1760s.
+But the details of the story of how those smugglers became known as ‘The Chopbacks’ is a gruesome one and the name was no one applied to the town’s smugglers in general, it was given to a specific group of smugglers – Ruxey’s Crew – who became known as ‘the chopbacks’ after one of them split the spine of a Dutch sea captain sometime during the 1760s.

 Neil says the team did a fair bit of research around the name.
 While after two centuries stories of inland smuggling gangs are the simplest to identify it has become easy to overlook the vast amount of small-scale smuggling that went on all along the local coastline.

-Wholesale customs evasion was considered nomal in the time, it was not until much later that more serious efforts to prevent evasion were stepped up.
+Wholesale customs evasion was considered normal in the time, it was not until much later that more serious efforts to prevent evasion were stepped up.